kunsen-an/espidf_pdm_sph0641_mic_out/README.md

 ---

 * This is an example of:
-    * Recording sound from PDM Microphone (SPM0405HD4H)
+    * Recording sound from PDM Microphone with ultrasonic support (SPH0641LU4H-1)
     * Replay the recorded sound via PDM or DAC
+	* Sampling frequency is 48kHz or 96kHz
     * Play an audio file in flash

 ---